Sandyagatha05/Rupiah-to-USD-Exchange-Rate-Analysis---Data-Mining-Project/README.md

 ## Rupiah–USD Exchange Rate Analysis (Data Mining Project)

-Predicting the Indonesian Rupiah (IDR) exchange rate against the US Dollar (USD) using Data Mining and Machine Learning (Linear Regression).
+This project is a Data Mining and Machine Learning study that aims to predict the Indonesian Rupiah (IDR) exchange rate against the US Dollar (USD) using Linear Regression.
+The work was conducted as part of the Data Mining course.

 ### 📌 Project Overview